Gauge equivariant neural networks for quantum lattice gauge theories

 Consider a fixed equivariant layer described by the equivariant function $f : \mathbb{C}^E \to \mathbb{C}^E$.
 Each such layer is specified by decorating the edges $e=(v,v+\mu) \in E$ of the lattice with the following data \begin{itemize} \item[1.]
 A path $\gamma_{e} \subseteq E$ from $v$ to $v+\mu$ \item[2.]
 A collection of $n_e \geq 1$ closed curves $C_1^e,\ldots C_{n_e}^e$ \item[3.]
 A parametrized neural network $h_e : \mathbb{C}^{n_e} \to \mathbb{C}$ \end{itemize} From the above data we construct a gauge-equivariant function $f: \mathbb{C}^{E} \to \mathbb{C}^{E}$ defined for all $\phi \in \mathbb{C}^E$ by the rule $f : \phi_e \mapsto f_e (\phi)$, where

 The equivariance follows directly from Eq.~\eqref{e:equivariant}.
 The explicit calculation is outlined below for convenience of the reader,

 \paragraph{Numerical Experiments --} Here we determine the phase diagram of Eq.~\ref{e:ham} for different values of the transverse field $h$.
 When $h=0$, we can analytically write a network which exactly represents the ground state with a single gauge invariant block (and no equivariant blocks), which is detailed in Sec.
 II of the Supplemental Material.
 For all $h$, we use variational Monte Carlo to approximately determine the ground states on square lattices.
-The family of variational wavefunctions we use consists of multiple gauge equivariant layers, in which the gauge invariant Wilson loop features within each layer were chosen to consist of all elementary plaquettes of the form $\gamma_e = \square$.
+The family of variational wavefunctions is summarized graphically in Fig.~\ref{fig:architecture}.
+It consists of multiple gauge equivariant layers, in which the gauge invariant Wilson loop features within each layer were chosen to consist of all elementary plaquettes of the form $\gamma_e = \square$.
 The gauge equivariant Wilson path associated with each edge $e$ is chosen to be the curves of the form $\sqcap$ and $\sqsubset$ ending on $e$.
 Real-valued weights and biases are used in all neural networks.
 The neural networks $h_e$ are chosen to be convolutional neural network with periodic padding to capture symmetry and facilitate transfer learning.
 Residual layers or equivalently skip connections, which are manifestly gauge equivariant, are also employed.
 The neural network parameters are optimized using the Stochastic Reconfiguration algorithm \cite{Sorella2017book}.
 Further details about the architecture and optimization are provided in Sec.
 V of the Supplemental Material.
-We start with a benchmark on a $3 \times 3$ square lattice by comparing gauge equivariant neural network, gauge invariant network, restricted Boltzmann machine (RBM) and exact diagonalization, where Fig.~\ref{fig:energy3} presents the energy and variance.
-The number of variational parameters for the above three neural networks are 66, 24 and 1044 respectively.
-It can be seen that even with small number of parameters, the gauge equivariant neural network achieves better performance than the RBM and attains accurate results close to the exact.
-We further apply our method to larger square lattices of size $L \times L$ with $L \in \{8,10,12\}$.
-It is known that the Wilson loop expectation value $\langle \hat{W}_C \rangle$ decays exponentially with area law for $h > h_c$ and with perimeter law for $h < h_c$ \cite{Gregor_2011}.
-In Fig.~\ref{fig:area_law}, the variational wave function is shown to capture the area law and the perimeter law behaviors of the Wilson loop in the corresponding regimes and attains the related decay factors.
-In Fig.~\ref{fig:phase_trans}, we compute the energy derivatives and perform a simultaneous fitting of area and perimeter law for log$\langle \hat{W}_C \rangle$ with different $h$.
-The sharp changes of the data at around $h=0.3$ suggest a deconfinement/confinement phase transition, which is consistent with \cite{vidal2009low, wu2012phase}.